kylper/NEMB-Project-Template/README.md

 This is everything you need to get started working on a cool Node.js web app!
 Everything from the project config files to the folder structure is entirely handled for you!

+Just note, when going into production with a project based on this template, you should probably remove the "README.md" from every sub-directory.

 ## Building with Gulp

 Just running `` gulp `` will run all of the scripts below.